 Approach taken by the Working Group

 The Translation and Transliteration Working Group convened its first meeting on 19 December 2013.
 The Working Group prepared a work plan, which has been reviewed on a regular basis, and revised when necessary.
 Also, Constituency and Stakeholder Group statements with regard to the Charter questions (see Annex A) were solicited.
 This request was also directed to other ICANN Supporting Organizations (SOs) and Advisory Committees (ACs) and a summary of responses can be seen in the public comment review tool.
-Considering that the first overarching question that the WG was chartered to answer is binary (i.e. whether or not it is desirable to translate/transliterate contact information), thet Group spent considerable time discussing the community input received, to understand better the arguments brought forward by various stakeholders.
-The Group prioritized taking the community’s views into consideration in order for their deliberations to be informed by the arguments brought forward by the community.
+The Group prioritized discussing the community input received, to understand better the arguments brought forward by various stakeholders.
 This is also the reason that the Group decided to create a straw man proposal to drive forward the debate on whether or not it is desirable to translate/transliterate.
 This proposal provided a focal point to the Group’s discussion and was updated on a regular basis.

 Membership